Augmenting Multi-Agent Communication with State Delta Trajectory: Methodology

 The modified hidden states $h_B^l{}'$ are passed to the layer $l+1$ for continued inference.
 In this way, Bob not only receives the tokens, but also accesses the latent trace of Alice's internal decision-making process.
 This communication protocol avoids overwriting Bob's own reasoning while guiding it to better understand Alice's generation trajectory.

 \paragraph{Layer selection.} To minimize the impact on the model's generation capabilities, we apply SDE to only a few carefully selected layers.
-The optimal layers for injection depend on the model’s architecture and scale, but once selected, they work well across various downstream tasks, which indicates that the selection is largely task-agnostic.
-Layer selection is performed via a simple preliminary experiment and remains fixed for each model throughout all subsequent tasks.
+The layers are chosen based on a simple preliminary experiment and remain fixed for each model throughout all subsequent tasks.
+Our results show that the layers selected in this way consistently yield good results on the downstream tasks we evaluate, without requiring task-specific layer selection.
 Details of our selection process are provided in Section~\ref{sec:layer_selection}.